empiricaly/create-empirica-app/templates/basic/Readme.md

 _This project was generated with [create-empirica-app](https://github.com/empiricaly/create-empirica-app)._

-*Add a description of your study*
+*Add a description of your Empirica app*

-# Testing this App Locally
+# Running this App Locally

 ## General  Setup
 If you haven't already: